Exploring One-shot Semi-supervised Federated Learning with A Pre-trained Diffusion Model: Experiments

 \subsection{Main Results}

-In Table~\ref{MainResult}, we present the performances of our method and various baselines on four datasets: DomainNet, OpenImage, NICO++\_C, and NICO++\_U.
-We highlight several phenomena: \begin{itemize}[noitemsep, leftmargin=*] \item Despite the powerful generalization ability of CLIP, directly using the pre-trained CLIP to perform zero-shot classification still cannot achieve the best performance in all clients, and therefore further fine-tuning is needed. \item When directly fine-tuning with uploaded features, there is still potential for improvement in the final classification performance due to the noise in the uploaded cluster centroids and the problem of data diversity. \item Existing federated semi-supervised methods require a large number of communication rounds and cannot guarantee stable performance improvements.
-However, FedDISC achieves the best performance with only one communication round.
-This demonstrates the enormous potential of pre-trained diffusion models in the federated learning scenarios. \item From the results on DomainNet, we can see that FedDISC has good performance on all clients except \textit{infograph}.
-We think the reason is that there is a lot of textual information in this domain, but currently, the Stable Diffusion still has limited support for text present in the images.
-We think with the upgrading of Stable Diffusion, the performance of FedDISC will also improve. \item On the OpenImage, NICO++\_C, and NICO++\_U datasets, compared with other baselines, FedDISC exhibits a significant performance improvement.
-We believe that there are two reasons for this: 1) The Stable Diffusion is exposed to more realistic images during pre-training, and the generation quality of the realistic images is better.
-2) In the process of conditional generation, we only input the prompt of the super-categories, which less limits the model and generates more diverse images. \item Compared with other baseline methods, the performance of FedDISC is relatively stable on each dataset.
-Other baseline methods are more or less influenced by the factors such as the quality of the client images and the accuracy of pseudo-labels.
-However, FedDISC uses both image features and text prompts as conditions to generate pseudo-samples for fine-tuning.
-Even if the features of the clients are suboptimal or the pseudo-labels are incorrect, high-quality images with expected semantic information can be generated, which increases the adaptability of the method in complex realistic scenarios.
+Table~\ref{MainResult} shows the performance of our method and various compared methods on four datasets.
+We highlight several observations: \begin{itemize} \item In addition to the Ceiling, FedDISC achieves the best average performance with only 1 communication round.
+This demonstrates the potential of DMs in FL. \item From the results on DomainNet, we can see that FedDISC has good performance on all clients except \textit{infograph}.
+A possible reason is that the Stable Diffusion still has limited support for text in the images currently. \item On OpenImage, NICO++\_C, and NICO++\_U, compared with other baselines, FedDISC exhibits a significant performance improvement.
+That's because Stable Diffusion is exposed to more realistic images during pre-training. \item Despite the powerful ability of CLIP, directly using CLIP to perform classification still cannot achieve the best performance, therefore further fine-tuning is needed. \item Compared with Prompts Only, without the guidance of client image features, generated images would be heavily biased towards the most common distributions, demonstrating the necessity of guidance. \item Compared with Ceiling, FedDISC does not exhibit significant performance lag.
+It can even surpass in some domains, affirming the ideas posited in the introduction.

 \end{itemize}